Children's Hospital is part of the UPMC family.

 When transplant surgeon Dr. George Mazariegos began working with children, it didn’t take long for him to recognize that he had found his calling.

 “I realized that we could make an impact for a lifetime,” he recalls.
 “We could have a part in restoring these children to the lives they were intended to live.”

-As director of pediatric transplantation at Children’s Hospital of Pittsburgh of UPMC, Dr. Mazariegos specializes in liver and intestinal transplantation.
+As director of pediatric transplantation at UPMC Children's Hospital of Pittsburgh, Dr. Mazariegos specializes in liver and intestinal transplantation.
 He also cares for children who develop acute liver failure and may require specialized support therapies until they recover or until donor organs are available.